top of page

 It was for my own good that she told me I was the best looking girl in my fifth grade class.

-“But David Glilman said I have crooked teeth, freckles, & beady eyes.
+“But David Gilman said I had crooked teeth, freckles, & beady eyes.

-She would always say in a few years you’ll grow into that look and all the boys will be fighting over you.”
+She would always say in a few years you’ll grow into a total beauty and all the boys will be fighting over you.”

 Turns out there wasn’t a lot of fighting going on when I got to high school.